Let’s get straight to what is definitely required and some useful security tips without too many confusing details of how to do it.

 This is now in the comment section by default so no need to do anything.

 Define your policy page.
-You can use the “Create a New Page” but you will need to edit that policy template to disclose all of the cookies and data being collected by your website.
+You can use the “Create a New Page” but you will need to edit that policy template to disclose all types of data that may be collected by your website e.g. name, email, address etc. Also outling what plugins you use to protect data such as Defender or Wordfence and mention your hosting company server.
 You will also need to add further information or delete sections that do not apply.

 - Data Export and Erase